ajw108/voice_recognition_package/README.md

 ## Project Overview
 The goal of this project was to provide an additional dimension of human-robot interaction to the Baxter (nicknamed RJ) robot (from Rethink Robotics) currently on display in the Technological Institute at Northwestern University.
 Previous projects have used a motion tracker to control the robot; this project used pocketsphinx speech recognition software developed by researchers at Carnegie Mellon University (CMU) as an additional means to communicate with the robot.
 The end result of this was a "memory"-style game that challenged the user to memorize and match various sequences of poses and words provided directly by the robot.
 This format created an interestingly difficult competition between robot and human; ultimately, this aspect is what accomplished the goal of new forms of interaction and emotion as facilitated by voice recognition.

-For more information on Rethink Robotics and Baxter, see [their website.](http://www.rethinkrobotics.com/products/baxter/)
+For more information on Rethink Robotics and Baxter, check [this website.](http://www.rethinkrobotics.com/products/baxter/)

+For more information on the Northwestern NxR lab, see [this website.](http://nxr.northwestern.edu/)

+For more information on the CMU sphinx software, see [this website.](http://cmusphinx.sourceforge.net/)
 ### Game Guide
 #### Starting the Game
 A small amount of setup is required to start the memory game.
 First, if speech recognition is to be used, the sound settings on the computer must be tested and adjusted if necessary.
 The microphone to be used should be tested in its final location as if the game were being played.
 Ubuntu has basic sound options that allow input to be tested.
 Ensure that the microphone is registering a signal that spans most of the range of input volumes when speaking at an acceptable volume.